hartwigmedical/hmftools/sage/README.md

   - `PARTIAL` - Core and at least one flank match read fully at same position.
 Remaining flank matches but is truncated.
 An 'N' cigar (representating a splice junction gap in RNA) may overlap both the flank and part of the core as long as the remaining flank and core match precisely.
   - `CORE` - Core matches read but either flank doesn't.
   - `REALIGNED` - Core and both flanks match read exactly but offset from the expected position.
+  - `ALT` - variant matches but CORE does not

 Failing any of the above matches, SAGE searches for matches that would occur if a repeat in the complete read context was extended or retracted.
 Matches of this type we call 'jitter' and are tallied as `LENGTHENED` or `SHORTENED`.